Loilo/apitap/README.md

 Note that both the `wrap()` and the `unwrap()` methods are idempotent.
 That means you can't wrap/unwrap an object more than once.
 Wrapping an already wrapped object will do nothing, just like unwrapping a non-wrapped object won't do anything.

-### Checking If Object Is Wrapped
+### Checking if Object is Wrapped
 You can check if an object is wrapped via this library by running `apitap.isWrapped(object)`.

 ### Debugging
-The Node.js version of apitap uses the [debug](https://npmjs.com/package/debug) utility to print logs.
+The Node.js version of ApiTap uses the [debug](https://npmjs.com/package/debug) utility to print logs.

 The browser build uses just a simple `console.log()`.
 It also has to be enabled manually by setting the `verbose` parameter (3rd parameter of `apitap.wrap()`) to `true`.